 - Direct color (DC): Per-channel base color (linear RGB) used when no view dependence is applied.

 - Spherical harmonics (SH) color: Per-channel coefficient set up to a declared order between 0 and 3 enabling view-dependent color.
-According to the order, the number of SH the number of stored SH are 0, 3, 8 and 15.
+According to the order, the number of stored SHs are 0, 3, 8 and 15.

-The source 3DGS data is generally stored in a PLY file containing 32 bits floating point values but other data types may also be used such as 16 bits integer or 16 bits floating points.
+The source 3DGS data is generally stored in a PLY file containing 32-bit floating point values but other data types may also be used such as 16-bit integers or 16-bit floating points.

 4.3 Camera parameters